 Most recently, Passage produced Fixed, also by White.
 Drawing on hours of interviews with local residents, mental health professionals, and people who struggle with mental illness, Fixed threw an unflinching light on the stigma surrounding mental illness and the impact of a diagnosis – or lack thereof – on family and friends alike.

 NEW WORK DEVELOPMENT AND SCRIPT SUBMISSIONS

-Through our work, Passage patrons have had the opportunity to see the world premiere productions of 22 plays and counting!
-For a full list of the new plays and workshops we have produced, click here.
+Through our work, Passage patrons have had the opportunity to see the world premiere productions of 23 plays and counting!
+For a full list of the world premiere plays and workshops we have produced, click here.

 Passage Theatre is no longer accepting unsolicited submissions.
 As a small regional theatre, we have limited resources and believe that this policy will best serve our mission to collaborate with a diverse group of artists within our community and maximize the support we are able to provide.
-We are members of the National New Play Network and, through our Play Lab program, are actively exploring ways to cultivate relationships with new playwrights connected to the greater Trenton area.
+Through our Play Lab program, are actively exploring ways to cultivate relationships with new playwrights connected to the greater Trenton area.

 We are so grateful for the interest in Passage Theatre and wish we had the resources to serve an unlimited number of writers.
 For agents who have scripts by writers living within the greater Trenton Area (New Jersey, Philadelphia and New York City) please contact Artistic Director, Ryanne Domingues at firstname.lastname@example.org with submissions.